jeikens/nd064_c4/README.md

 1. Percentage of uptime of the backend and frontend containers is greater than 99.9%
 2. Error Rate is less than 0.05% (HTTP4xx and 5xx responses to total number of requests)
 3. Average response time less than 150ms
-4. 95% requests are answered in less than 300ms
+4. Hardware usage does not exceed available resources

 ## Building KPIs for our plan
 Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

-1. Service **Uptime** is greater than 99.9%: Users want to be able to access online services whenever they like.
+1. **Uptime**: Users want to be able to access online services whenever they like.
 Regular downtime of a service will certainly repell users.
+    - At least one frontend pod is up for greater than 99.9% of time
+    - At least one backend pod is up for greater than 99.9% of time

-2. **Error** rate is less than 0.05%: Users want to interact with a fault-free service.
+2. **Error**: Users want to interact with a fault-free service.
 The number of errors visible to the user should be as low as possible.
+    - Error rate is less than 0.05% (measured in number of HTTP4xx and 5xx as percentage of total responses) measured seperately for front- and backend
+    - Number of 4xx and 5xx for front- and backend

-3. Average **response time** is less than 150ms: The service should be responsive to user interaction.
+3. **Response Time**: The service should be responsive to user interaction.
+    - Average reponse time is less than 150ms
+    - Percentage of requests that are responded in less than 300ms exeeds 95%

+4. **Hardware Usage**: Resource consumption gives an indication if the services need to be scaled vertically with increasing/decreasing number of users.
+Exeeding available resources may lead to downtime.
+    - Average CPU usage per day should not exceed 80%
+    - Average Memory usage per day should not exceed 90%
+    - Maximum CPU & Memory usage should not exeed 95% (peak values should never reach 100%)

 ## Final Dashboard
 Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

 ### Uptime:
 - **Container Uptime** displays the percentage in which both the frontend and the backend pods where up and running within the given timeframe.
 The green threshold is set to 99.9%.